MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddchgr/ns-ntddchgr-_changer_element_status_ex.md

 The changer's bar code reader could not read the bar code label on the piece of media in this element, because the media is missing, damaged, improperly positioned, or upside down.

+#### ERROR_LABEL_QUESTIONABLE

+The label might be invalid due to a unit attention condition.

 #### ERROR_SLOT_NOT_PRESENT

 The slot at this element address is currently not installed in the changer.
 A miniclass driver sets this code for each slot in a removable magazine to indicate that the magazine has been removed.

+#### ERROR_DRIVE_NOT_INSTALLED

+The drive at this element address is absent.
+If a changer can continue to operate without the drive, its miniclass driver sets ERROR_DRIVE_NOT_INSTALLED for the drive.

 #### ERROR_TRAY_MALFUNCTION